amitxv/PC-Tuning/docs/physical-setup.md

     - See [OpenRGB](https://openrgb.org)

 - Use [Mouse Tester](https://github.com/amitxv/MouseTester) to check whether each poll contains data.
-As an example, if the interval is spiking to 2ms (500Hz) or higher from 1ms (1kHz), this is obviously problematic and may be due to several variables such as the device itself, cable, power issues, hardware, operating system and more.
+As an example, if the interval is spiking to 2ms (500Hz) or higher from 1ms (1kHz), this is problematic and may be due to several variables such as the device itself, cable, power issues, hardware, operating system and more.
 You may need to lower or disable the XHCI interrupt moderation interval when using a device with a high polling rate (8kHz).

     - See [XHCI Interrupt Moderation (IMOD)](/docs/post-install.md#xhci-interrupt-moderation-imod)